toaderflorin/eksia/_posts/2021-01-08-hooks-store.markdown

 </code></pre>
 </div>

-Since the application uses a single data store, we need to combine our reducers into a single one.
+Our application also has a *tasks* section which has the same structure -- actions, and a state reducer.
+Since the application uses a single data store, we need to combine both our reducers into a single one.
 We'll create an *appReducer.ts* file for this.

 <div class="margin-bottom">
 <pre><code class="language-js line-numbers">